lehoangan02/Mario-Clone-CS202/Docs/Writing_Maps_Tutorial.md

 ## End Flag

-If there is a flag, input 1, followed by the X cordinate.
+If there is a flag, input 1, followed by the X coordinate.
 Else, input 0.
 You can only have maximum end flag per level.
 The flag is always set to be on ground level.

 Example:
 ```